syedfusionaix/fxdesk-agent/README.md

 ## Agent Academy Concepts Applied (Operative track)

+- **Authoring Agent Instructions (Mission 02)** — precise orchestrator and connected-agent instructions to control routing and behaviour (including result-display rules to avoid duplicate confirmations)
-- **Multi-agent orchestration** — a generative orchestrator routing to specialist connected agents
-- **Connected agents** — Incident Agent and Service Request Agent as independent, composable agents
+- **Multi-agent ready with connected agents (Mission 03)** — a generative orchestrator coordinating an Incident Agent and a Service Request Agent
-- **Model Context Protocol (MCP)** — the out-of-the-box Dataverse MCP server, added as a tool on the connected Service Request Agent, creates request records in Dataverse
+- **Integrate with MCP Servers (Mission 10)** — the out-of-the-box Dataverse MCP server, added as a tool on the connected Service Request Agent, creates request records in Dataverse
-- **Knowledge-grounded troubleshooting** — the Incident Agent answers from a knowledge base
-- **External system integration** — incidents integrated with ServiceNow and Pega via connectors and an Azure Function; service requests persisted in Dataverse
-- **Dynamic Adaptive Cards** — metadata-driven UI generated at runtime from ServiceNow/Pega
+- **Obtain User Feedback with Adaptive Cards (Mission 11)** — Adaptive Cards for rich responses, extended into dynamic, metadata-driven cards generated at runtime from ServiceNow and Pega UI metadata
 - **Publishing to Microsoft Teams**

-*(Module names will be aligned to the exact Operative curriculum lessons.)*

 ---